Bethenny Frankel To Donate Cash Cards To Black-Owned Businesses Affected By Protests

 Many followers tweeted photos of their donation screens.
 Several gave small amounts or whatever they “could afford” based on their current circumstances.

 The BStrong Foundation launched in 2017 and has served missions in several countries.
 The organization’s goal is to provide “real time emergency assistance to individuals and their families in crisis.”
-Their work has assisted with disaster relief after Hurricane Dorian in the Bahamas, bush fires in Australia, and wildfires in the Amazon rainforest as well as California.
+The organization previously assisted with disaster relief after Hurricane Dorian in the Bahamas, bush fires in Australia, and wildfires in the Amazon rainforest as well as California.
 Together with the Global Empowerment Mission, millions of dollars have been distributed worldwide.

 Bethenny left The Real Housewives of New York City right before filming for the current season began.
 The Inquisitr recently reported that Bethenny’s co-stars don’t believe she will be returning to the show any time soon.
-Many were happy to see the “very dark” vibe disappear from the show with the Skinnygirl’s exit.
+Many were happy to see the “very dark” vibe disappear from the show with her exit.

-The reality star is now focussed on her charity as well as her new show, Big Shot With Bethenny, that is set to air on HBO Max later this year.
+The reality star is now focused on her charity as well as her new show, Big Shot with Bethenny, which is set to air on HBO Max later this year.